 An adult could grow to lengths reaching ten meters and weigh approximately eleven tonnes.
-In the past, the Stellers sea cow was widespread inhabiting a wide range along the northern Pacific coast.
+The Stellers sea cow was widespread in the past, inhabiting a wide range along the northern Pacific coast.

 The Stellers sea cow had a dark and wrinkled skin that resembled the bark of a tree.
 The head was small, with large upper lips and a toothless mouth.
 This mammal was a herbivore, and it fed exclusively on kelp and other aquatic vegetation.

 For many years, this animal remained unknown to scientists.
-This was until the year 1741 when this species was discovered by George Steller.
+This was until the year 1741 when George Steller discovered this species.
 At this time, their population was already declining at an alarming rate.